goulartfs/mop/README.md

-# M.O.P - My own pharmacy
+# :pill: M.O.P - My own pharmacy :pill:

 With this project I hope to easily manage the medications that my family and I need.